Dementia Friendly Newcastle

 Unison offer their trade union members free training and learning opportunities.
 They have some dementia awareness sessions in Newcastle.
 Contact your local representative for more information.

-Tips for starting conversations with people living with dementia
+Communicating with people living with dementia

 • ‘Talk to me, smile, be a little patient and give me time to reply.’